 - Liaising with the journal’s publishers, Routledge.

-- Collaborating with the TDPT extended team of associate editors (including blog and Training Grounds editors)
+- Collaborating with the TDPT extended team of associate editors (including blog and Training Grounds editors).

-- Sourcing (and liaising with) peer reviewers.
+- Liaising with peer reviewers.

 - Becoming familiar with the the submission of manuscripts through the web-based peer review tool ScholarOne and the production platform CATS.

 - Commissioning and responding to proposals for Special Issues.

 - Collaboration on the writing of TDPT Editorials.

 - Leading the Associate Editors’ AGM and annual Training Grounds team meetings.

 - Supporting launch events for Special Issues and actively disseminating news about TDPT through social media.

 - Acting as an advocate for the journal at conferences and symposia.
 (All of the above can be completed within flexible working practices and with or without reasonable accomodations).